Nicklas Danielsson

-Nicklas Danielsson (born 7 December 1984) is a Swedish professional ice hockey player.
-He is currently playing with Djurgårdens IF in the HockeyAllsvenskan (Allsv).
+Nicklas Danielsson (born 7 December 1984) is a Swedish former professional ice hockey player.
+He last played with Almtuna IS in the HockeyAllsvenskan (Allsv).
 He previously played with Brynäs IF in the Swedish Hockey League (SHL) and was drafted by the Vancouver Canucks in the fifth round of the 2003 NHL Entry Draft, 160th overall.

 After scoring 47 points in 46 games in his first full season in the NLA with the Rapperswil-Jona Lakers in 2014–15, Danielsson signed an optional two-year contract with fellow Swiss club, Lausanne HC on 23 April 2015.